Angeltheesoto/Personal_website_Angeltheesoto/README.md

 [react-scroll react-scroll-motion] - effects on scroll into view [react-toastify] - makes a toast appear when form is submited [react-router-dom] - lets you change content on click in page.
+[axios] - links backend and frontend.
+[concurrently] - lets you run frontend and backend with one command.
 -->

 [Angeltheesoto](angeltheesoto.com) is my web portfolio showcasing my skills, education and more as a software developer.
 This is a single page application.